Spiral galaxy PGC 54493, studied by astronomers for a phenomenon caused in part by dark matter (AN/ESA/NASA/Judy Schmidt)

 October 19, 2018

-(AN) — Demands for a U.N.-led independent investigation into the murder of Saudi dissident journalist Jamal Khashoggi widened to international organizations that promote press freedom and human rights.
+Demands for a U.N.-led investigation into Jamal Khashoggi’s murder widened to international organizations that promote press freedom and human rights.

 Saudi journalist and U.S. resident Jamal Khashoggi (AN/April Brady)